Monday, November 10, 2025

 TikTok has proven that art can go viral — especially when shown in its making.

-For younger audiences and emerging artists, it’s an energizing space where creativity meets spontaneity.
+For younger audiences and emerging artists, it’s an energising space where creativity meets spontaneity.

 Why it works